-The trees are now dormant making them ideal for shipping and planting before spring.
 These trees are not bare root, they are grown in pots and have a much more reliable establishment rate than bare root trees.

 Please note: due to quarantine restrictions plants cannot be sent to Northern Territory, Tasmania or Western Australia.

 Share this Post